Who can receive compensation for a truck accident?

 The truck driver was clearly at fault for my accident, but I do not believe that he can pay for my injuries and those of everyone else involved.
 Should I even bother pursuing this case?

 The truck accident lawyers of Boller & Vaughan LLC evaluate the merits of each case individually, and we’ll discuss your legal options with you in detail based on your unique circumstances.
 However, you should know that the trucking company can often be held responsible for your accident even when it seems that the truck driver was completely to blame.
 One reason this is possible is because the trucking company can be held liable for the negligent behavior of its employees while they are on duty.
 Trucking companies have many legal duties which directly affect safety.

 If you or a loved one has been injured or killed in a truck accident in Madison or anywhere in Wisconsin, please call the Wisconsin truck accident attorneys of Boller & Vaughan LLC at 608-268-0268 or contact us online.
-Your initial consultation is free of charge and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
+Your initial consultation is free of charge and if we agree to handle your case, we will work on a contingent fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
 In many cases, a personal injury lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 Please call right away to ensure that you do not waive your right to possible compensation.